marfarma/cms-tree-page-view/readme.txt

 #### Features and highlights:

-* drag and drop to rearrange your pages
+* drag and drop to rearrange/order your pages
 * add pages after or inside a page
 * edit pages
 * view pages
 * search pages
 * available for both regular pages and custom posts
-* easy view your site hierarchy directly from the WordPress dashboard
+* view your site hierarchy directly from the WordPress dashboard
-* supports WPML, so you can manage all the languages of your site
+* support for translation plugin [WPML](http://wordpress.org/extend/plugins/sitepress-multilingual-cms/), so you can manage all the languages of your site

 #### Screencast